 Floods can occur anywhere it rains, so do not think that your home is an exception.
-Are you prepared?
+You should be prepared when you hear flood warnings.
 Here is a list of things you need to do.

 -Emergency supply kit: food, water, batteries, flashlights, backup phone, radio, medical supplies (daily medications, bandages, etc).

 -Be attentive to flood warnings and announcements.